 Restricted Area Permits (RAPs):

-In Nepal some regions are classified as “Restricted Area” due to many reasons such as their border proximity, remoteness, or sensitive environment.
-That’s way these specific areas require special permits, often only issued to trekkers accompanied by licensed guides.
-The area includes following regions:
+In Nepal, some regions are classified as “Restricted Area” due to many reasons such as their border proximity, remoteness, or sensitive environment.
+That’s why these specific areas require special permits, often only issued to trekkers accompanied by licensed guides.
+The area includes the following regions:

 Upper Mustang (USD 500 per person for the first 10 days and USD 50 per person per day beyond 10 days)